 Oranges are packed with vitamin C, but there are so many other fruits and vegetables that have just as much, if not more of this key nutrient.
 Our licensed pediatric team shares examples and explains how vitamin C and iron work together.

 Looking for nutritional tips and guidance on what to serve your baby?
-Solid Starts Compass is our guided app experience to help you navigate first bites and beyond.
+The Solid Starts App can help you navigate first bites and beyond.
 Start your free trial.

 Vitamin C, also known as ascorbic acid, is an essential nutrient that supports baby’s immune system, skin health, and bodily repair and recovery.
 It also helps increase the body’s absorption of plant-based (nonheme) iron from foods like beans, nuts, and seeds.
 This is important because iron is an essential nutrient that babies increasingly need starting around 6 months.
 Pairing vitamin C-rich foods with iron-rich foods helps baby’s body absorb more iron to support their growth, development, and energy levels for exploration and play.